equinor/procosys-completion-api/README.md

 This will pull the necessary images, build the services, and start the application.
 You can access it once it's up and running.

+## 03.11.2023: Create the Database inside the container
+Until the sandbox image is updated with the completion database, you will have to create the database manually after spinning up the container.
+This means the application may not run correct the first time.
+To create it, connect to Sql server using MsSql Management Studio, right click Databases folder and select New Database.
+Create a db called pcs-completion-dev-db, then rerun docker compose up.